pablisch/ep3/README.md

 1. cd into Frontend directory
 2. Run `npm run build` in the frontend directory to build the React frontend
 3. Run `serve -s build` to start the React frontend in production mode on port 3000

+## Running the backend

+At time of writing, there is no backend server to run.